-Experience suggests that any attempt to announce a narrow target band for the exchange rate may stimulate speculation, and such a band will be difficult to enforce.
-Instead, central banks should agree on exchange rate goals, enunciate those clearly, and also make clear the priority of the exchange rate goal relative to inflation and employment targets.
-In that case, I do not see any reason why there should be more speculation in the foreign exchange market engendered by the foreign exchange target than there is in the inflation-indexed bond market generated by inflation targets.
+exchange rate goal relative to inflation and employment targets.
+In that case, I do not see any reason why there should be more speculation in the foreign exchange market engendered by the foreign exchange target then there is in the inflation-indexed bond market generated by inflation targets.

 I have consistently used the dollar/euro rate in my examples of currency misalignment.
-It is tempting to think that this example is misplaced or at least that it shows that exchange rates are a minor concern for policymakers.
-I say that because one might look at the volume of trade between the United States and Europe, see that it is small relative to the size of GDP in each region, and conclude that the size of the problem is small.
+It is tempting to think that this example is misplaced, or at least that it shows that exchange rates are a minor concern for policymakers.
+I say that because one might look at the volume of trade between the U.S. and Europe, see that it is small relative to the size of GDP in each region, and conclude that the size of the problem is small.
 But this is not the right comparison.